KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setTokenAdapter(address value)</summary>

   - **Description** - Sets the tokenAdapter which is used to price yieldTokens.
+    - `@param value` - the address of the contract to price yieldTokens.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none